 Whatever you do, don’t forget to ask for the sale.

-By following the advice in this post, you should be well on your way.
+By following the advice in this post, you should be well on your way to MLM Success.
 What are your thoughts?
 What are some of your favorite closing tips for network marketers?
 Leave a comment below to let me know what you think.
 I look forward to hearing from you.